Voice (phonetics)

-For example, voicing accounts for the difference between the pair of sounds associated with the English letters "s" and "z".
+For example, voicing accounts for the difference between the pair of sounds associated with the English letters ⟨s⟩ and ⟨z⟩.
 The two sounds are transcribed as [s] and [z] to distinguish them from the English letters, which have several possible pronunciations, depending on the context.
-If one places the fingers on the voice box (i.e. the location of the Adam's apple in the upper throat), one can feel a vibration while [z] is pronounced but not with [s].
+If one places the fingers on the voice box (i.e., the location of the Adam's apple in the upper throat), one can feel a vibration while [z] is pronounced but not with [s].
 (For a more detailed, technical explanation, see modal voice and phonation.)
 In most European languages, with a notable exception being Icelandic, vowels and other sonorants (consonants such as m, n, l, and r) are modally voiced.

-Yidiny has no underlyingly voiceless consonants, only voiced ones.
+Yidiny and Yanyuwa have no underlyingly voiceless consonants, only voiced ones.

 When used to classify speech sounds, voiced and unvoiced are merely labels used to group phones and phonemes together for the purposes of classification.

 Notation

 The International Phonetic Alphabet has distinct letters for many voiceless and voiced pairs of consonants (the obstruents), such as [p b], [t d], [k ɡ], [q ɢ].
 In addition, there is a diacritic for voicedness: ⟨◌̬⟩.
 Diacritics are typically used with letters for prototypically voiceless sounds.